cdgreenidge/leabra7/docs/tutorial.rst

 		    return net

-In this case, we have tweaked many of the parameters for improved performance.
-This is not strictly necessary, since the default parameters should work reasonably well.
+In this case, we have tweaked many of the parameters.
+This is not strictly necessary, but it helps this specific network train faster.

 Now, we will define a function to run a network *trial*, consisting of a minus and a plus phase.
 In the minus phase, the input pattern will